 Voice Call Out Devices

-VOIP can use an existing internal phone system that supports VOIP, a hosted solution, or an inexpensive IP/PBX network device that bridges VOIP and existing analog phone lines.
+Calls can be made from an existing internal phone system that supports VOIP, a hosted solution, or an inexpensive IP/PBX network device that bridges VOIP and existing analog phone lines.

-We also have a list of some hosted VOIP providers that we have tested with TopView.
+We have a list of some hosted VOIP providers that we have tested with TopView.

 VOIP network device for cellular calls